yanjiesong/yanjiesong.github.io/_pages/publications.md

 ---
 To get the BibTex of the full papers, please download from [here](https://github.com/yanjiesong/yanjiesong.github.io/blob/master/files/mybib.bib), or ask me via yanjiesong96@gmail.com.

+If you need the PDF of any of the papers, please feel free to contact me.

 **Working Papers**
 <ol>
 <li>Multi-Objective Flexible Job Shop Scheduling via Preference-Conditioned Graph Reinforcement Learning </li>